 IT asset management

-Every piece of hardware, software, license, network or other IT system in your organization is an asset.
+Every piece of your organization's hardware, software, license, network or other IT system is an asset.
 ITSM methodologies want you to track and manage these assets across their entire lifecycle in your organization.
-You need to account for their purchase, deployment, maintenance, upgrades and decommissioning.
+You must account for their purchase, deployment, maintenance, upgrades and decommissioning.
 You should always be able to identify what state an asset is in and how it connects to your other assets at any given time.

-Beyond assets, your organization also needs to maintain all the collected knowledge about your services, teams, problems and any other management processes on this list.
+Beyond assets, your organization must also maintain all the collected knowledge about your services, teams, problems and any other management processes on this list.
 In an ITSM methodology, you’ll have a knowledge base where you create and share this information.

-Under ITSM, an “incident” is when one of your services is unexpectedly not available.
+Under ITSM, an “incident” is when one of your services is unexpectedly unavailable.
 Incident management is the ITSM process for identifying the issue and restoring it quickly.
 ITSM software will provide tools to support this process.

 Problem management in ITSM is the process of investigating the cause of an incident and mitigating the chance of it reoccurring.
 A successful problem investigation will likely result in changes to your other processes, such as adding new information to your knowledge base or restructuring how your assets are networked.